logzio/logz-docs/_source/logzio_collections/_log-sources/opentelemetry.md

 ---

 Logz.io's trace exporter for OpenTelemetry allows you to ship distributed traces to Logz.io from different APM agents, such as Jaeger, Zipkin, etc.
-Jaeger-Logz.io is a storage option for Jaeger.
-It allows Jaeger to store distributed traces on your Logz.io account.

 #### How it works